 3. Hybrid chatbots

-Very often, the capabilities of button (menu) and keyword recognition bots are combined into one hybrid tool.
+Very often, the capabilities of button (menu) and keyword recognition bots come together into one hybrid tool.
 Usually, it follows the menu flow and asks to select a relevant button, leaving a designated field for more complex queries.
 Depending on the user’s action, the bot determines its path through the decision tree or scans the keywords and generates the answer.

 Another way of creating a hybrid chatbot is coupling bot and human-powered conversations.
 In this case, the bot initiates a conversation, clears out a customer query and either answers it or invites a human representative to step in for further discussion.